 GERM 310.
 Screening German Cultures.
 3 Credits.

 Film course treating topics such as (but not limited to): film movements, cinematic adaptations of literary texts, specific directors, Oscar contenders, and the East German film company DEFA.
 This class is offered in English.
+Prerequisite: GERM 202 with a grade of C or better.
 On demand.